dmayerdesign/funk/features/commerce/payment-intent.feature.md

 ## Rule: Functions associated with payment must be idempotent.

-### Example: When an Order is created, an idempotency key is persisted.
+### Example: When an Order is created, an idempotency key is persisted for convenience.

   Given a user named Annie
   And a payment service provider named Stripe
   When Annie's order is created
-  Then the app must send an idempotency key to Stripe And persist the idempotency key on Annie's order
+  Then the app must persist the idempotency key on Annie's order

 ### Example: Payment is submitted for an Order when its status changes from "Cart" to "Payment Pending"